 Agnes Batory is a Professor at CEU’s School of Public Policy and a Research Fellow of the Center for Policy Studies.
 She is Director of the Erasmus Mundus Masters Program in Public Policy (Mundus MAPP), a joint program delivered by four European universities and funded by the European Commission.
 She holds a PhD from Cambridge University.
 Her research interests include corruption and corruption control, party politics, and a number of sectoral policies and institutional aspects of EU governance.
-She is author of The politics of EU accession and her articles appeared, among others, in Governance; the Journal of Common Market Studies; the Journal of European Public Policy; Public Administration; Democratization and the European Journal of Political Research.
+She is co-editor of the recent book Policy experiments, failures and innovations, and her articles appeared, among others, in Governance; the Journal of Common Market Studies; the Journal of European Public Policy; Public Administration; Democratization and the European Journal of Political Research.
 She currently contributes to three Horizon2020 projects; dealing with the EU's Transboundary Crisis Management Capacities (TransCrisis); with the Impact of Cohesion Policy on EU Identification (Cohesify); and with collaborative governance (Tropico).